 We plan to have copies of the half and full race routes available at the information desk on a first come first serve basis.
 You can print a map from the website.

-About 20-25 minutes.
+About 15 minutes.

 4. Where is the best place I can tell my family to meet me when I finish the race?

 There is an additional tent next to the food tent where results will be posted.
 It will be a reasonable place to meet up with runners.

-5. Where is Lost and Found?
+5. Where is the Lost & Found?

 Lost and found articles are brought to the baggage tent during the half and full marathon.
 After race day they are taken to the Runners Den where they will be kept for 10 days following the race.
 After that time, unless the Den has been contacted, items will be donated.

-6. Where is the baggage pick up?
+6. Where is baggage pick up?

 The baggage tent is the Registration tent and is the tent that is furthest right facing the lake.

-7. Where is the results board?
+8. Where is the results board?

-8. Who staffs the medical tent?
+9. Who staffs the medical tent?

 The medical tent is staffed by doctors, nurses, paramedics and other medically trained personnel.